nckroy/ApacheDS-Docker/documentation/discovery-proposal-a/README.md

 * an identity protocol type
 * a list of criteria the IdP meets as key value pairs

-The Discovery system also hosts an endpoint from which the browser can retrieve necessary information once a user has selected an IdP.
+The Discovery system also hosts an endpoint from which the browser can retrieve necessary IdP information once a user has selected an IdP.

 Note that these are open endpoints on the internet.
 The protocol type and the criteria key-values MAY be defined privately between RPs and the Discovery system.
 However, the IdPs included in the Discovery system will be public.

 ### Relying parties specify Discovery system

-This proposal extends the method by which an RP may allow the user to select from more than one IdP [MultiIdP](#ref).
+This proposal extends the method by which an RP may allow the user to select from more than one IdP.
+[FedCM] specifies an extension to the navigator.credentials browser API.
+(See §2.3 of [CredMgmt])

-TODO look up multi IdP proposal and extend
-TODO Discovery system reference should be similar to IdP system reference

-Extension to multi IdP proposal, instead of IdPs, the RP may specify a single Discovery system.
+[FedCM] extended the CredentialRequestOptions object, note §2.1.2 of [CredMgmt].
+This would propose yet another Credential Type: Discovered, and define a DiscoveredCredential interface object.

+The DiscoveredCredential object would identify the Discovery System according to the requirements for §4.1.1.
+Identifying Providers [CredMgmt]: the Discovery system MUST be identified by the ASCII serialization of the origin the provider uses for the search.

-If the RP specifies a Discovery system, the RP may specify one or more protocol type.
+If the RP requests Discovered Credential, the RP may use the DiscoveredCredential interface object to specify one or more protocol type.
 If no protocol is specified, any IdP provided by the Discovery service will satisfy the RP.
 If protocol types are listed, only IdPs that have a matching label by the Discovery system

 ### The browser interaction